content-left-bg.png

 Activity scope

-This guideline relates to student participation in pole vault as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in pole vault as an activity to support curriculum delivery.

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.